mjtkeijsers/HomeAutomate/README.md

 --> Copy the contact of crontab.txt and set the proper path.

 --> Test: wait for a few minutes and run the check commands in influx.txt from terminal

+-In case you also want to show the panel with NEST thermostat data:

+-->python -u NestReader.py > logfile.txt&, which will write a sample every 2 minutes to influx.

 -If that shows content; you have your data set up